Astrashh/TerraConfigurationNotes/pages/Pipeline Biome Provider.md

 			            salt: 2
 			  ...
 			  ```
-- Here is an example of a simple pipeline setup which generates a mix of plains and forest, as well as some rare variants of those biomes, this would go in the [[Config Pack Manifest]] :
+- Here is an example of a simple pipeline setup which generates a mix of plains and forest, as well as some rare variants of those biomes, this would go in the [[Pack Manifest]] :
   ```yaml
   id: MY_PACK